 In the sequence we present the simulation results divided by scenarios.
-Figure 3 shows the temporal path of the five variables of the system and the phase x.
-We
+Figure 3 shows the temporal path of the five variables of the system and the phase $u \times h$.
+We can observe that all of them converge to the steady state defined by equations in table 1 and 2.

-It can be noticed that in Figure 3, all variables converge to their stationary states and find stability in their neighborhood of steady state.
+It can be noticed that in figure 3, all variables converge to their stationary states and find stability in their neighborhood of steady state.
 Regarding scenario one, it is important to highlight that the r^ balance is positive, which is economically possible.
 This is the case where there is a stock of accumulated reserves.

 Still on the interpretation of the results, we have that b^ reaches a negative value.
 This case arises because the pace of growth in public spending grows below the rate of GDP growth.
 For this reason, the model has a gradual drop in the public debt/GDP ratio until it reaches a fixed point.
-Although it is an economically weird situation, it is possible and in this case the government would be a creditor27 in the economy.
+Although it is an economically weird situation, it is possible and in this case the government would be a creditor28 in the economy.

-Figure 3: Time Path for the five state variables and the steady state (from scenario 1 to scenario 2)
+Figure 3 - Time Path for the five state variables and the steady state (from scenario 1 to scenario 2)